 Consumer Bill of Rights

-RESIDENTIAL UTILITY CUSTOMER PROTECTIONS (Effective March 15, 2022)
+RESIDENTIAL UTILITY CUSTOMER PROTECTIONS (Effective April 1, 2023)

-Established by the New Jersey Board of Public Utilities (BPU) effective March 15, 2022.
+Established by the New Jersey Board of Public Utilities (BPU) effective April 1, 2023.
 If you have questions about these consumer protections, you should contact Butler Electric at 973-838-7208 or the BPU at 800-624-0241.

 - You have the right to utility service if you are a qualified applicant.

-- Your service may be shut-off only after proper notice has been given to you by the utility company and only on Monday through Thursday between the hours of 8:00 a.m. to 4:00 p.m.
-A utility may not shut-off your service on a Friday, Saturday, Sunday, a holiday or the day before a holiday, or if a valid medical emergency exists in your household.
+- Unless there is a safety-related emergency, a utility company may not suspend or turn off utility service on a Friday, Saturday, Sunday, a New Jersey State holiday or the day before a New Jersey State holiday, or if a valid medical emergency exists in your household.